Voice of Democracy Audio Essay Competition

 Over two million dollars in scholarships will be awarded during the contest year.
 The first place winner receives a $30,000 scholarship and all national finalists receive at least a $1,000 scholarship.

-The first place State of Alaska winner receives a $1,000 scholarship, second place winner receives a $500 scholarship and the third place winner receives a $400 scholarship.
+The first place State of Alaska winner receives a $1,000 Award, second place winner receives a $500 Award and the third place winner receives a $400 Award.

 If you do not take the Voice of Democracy Program to every school in the State of Alaska, we are not affording all the youth of this state the opportunity to participate in one of the best scholarship programs available.

 PLEASE CLICK THE LINK BELOW FOR RULES AND APPLICATION